-Isolated minor river flooding in EAR continues.
+Isolated minor river flooding in EAR is forecast to recede by the end of the week.
 Rural secondary crossings, roadways, and croplands will be flooded.

 Note: Numerical levels (e.g. level 1 of 4) will not be assigned to riverine flooding due to the varying levels of impacts across flood categories.